Aubrey Beardsley: Personal life

 Beardsley was a public as well as private eccentric.
 He said "I have one aim—the grotesque.
 If I am not grotesque, I am nothing."
 Wilde said Beardsley had "a face like a silver hatchet, and grass green hair".
 Beardsley was meticulous about his attire: dove-grey suits, hats, ties, and yellow gloves.
 He appeared at his publisher's in a morning coat and court shoes.

 Although Beardsley was associated with the homosexual clique that included Oscar Wilde and other aesthetes, the details of his sexuality remain in question.
-In his Autobiographies, W.B.
-Yeats, who knew him well, says that he was not homosexual.
+In his Autobiographies, W. B. Yeats, who knew him well, says that he was not homosexual.
 Speculation about his sexuality includes rumours of an incestuous relationship with his elder sister, Mabel, who may have become pregnant by her brother and miscarried.

+Contrary to the Victorian stereotype of Beardsley as purely morbid, decadent, or languid, Robbie Ross emphasised his underlying "briskness and virility" and his active and sharp engagement.
+He also specifically highlighted Beardsley's "delightful and engaging smile" which he offered freely to both strangers and friends, noting his fundamental courtesy and modesty that was almost the opposite of his public persona in Ross's "Beardsley" biography.

+Ross recalled their first meeting on 14 February 1892: "He was shy, nervous, and self-conscious, without any of the intellectual assurance and ease so characteristic of him eighteen months later when his success was unquestioned."
+He then grew less shy after half an hour, becoming gayer and more talkative."

 During his entire career, Beardsley had recurrent attacks of tuberculosis.
 He suffered frequent lung haemorrhages and often was unable to work or leave his home.

 Beardsley converted to Catholicism in March 1897.
 The next year, the last letter before his death was to his publisher Leonard Smithers and close friend Herbert Charles Pollitt: Postmark: March 7, 1898 | Jesus is our Lord and Judge | Dear Friend, I implore you to destroy all copies of Lysistrata and bad drawings … By all that is holy, all obscene drawings. | Aubrey Beardsley | In my death agony.Both men ignored Beardsley's wishes, and Smithers actually continued to sell reproductions as well as forgeries of Beardsley's work.

 Death

 In December 1896, Beardsley suffered a violent haemorrhage, leaving him in precarious health.
 By April 1897, a month after his conversion to Catholicism, his deteriorating health prompted a move to the French Riviera.
-There he died a year later, on 16 March 1898, of tuberculosis at the Cosmopolitan Hotel (now the Résidence Mont Fleuri private apartments) in Menton, Alpes-Maritimes, France, attended by his mother and sister.
+He was primarily helped and cared by his mother, Ellen Beardsley, and his older sister, Mabel Beardsley, during his final illness in Menton, France.
+Financially, his greatest personal support came from the writer and patron Mac-André Raffalovich.
+He died of tuberculosis on 16 March 1898 at the Cosmopolitan Hotel (now the Résidence Mont Fleuri private apartments) in Menton, Alpes-Maritimes, attended by his mother and sister.
 He was 25 years old.
 Following a requiem Mass in Menton Cathedral the following day, his remains were interred in the Cimetière du Trabuquet.